Mat-Gr/tinderbox/README.md

 ## Frontend
 The frontend was developed mainly with jQuery for functionality and SASS for styling.
-The web app also uses a web app manifest best on [google's guidelines](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), to allow the app to be added to the homescreen on mobile devices, and generally create a more native-app feel.
+The web app also uses a web app manifest best on [google's guidelines](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), to allow the app to be added to the home screen on mobile devices, and generally create a more native app feel.
-This has also been achived by using AJAX, which allowed for loading page content without browser refresh.
+This has also been achieved by using AJAX, which allowed for loading page content without browser refresh.
 Here are a few screenshots of the finnished product:

 ![login screen][lg]   ![schedule screen][sch]   ![announcements screen][ann]